The Writer’s Workshop: Colorado

 Who Is Jen?

 Jennifer Louden is a personal growth pioneer who helped launch the concept of self-care with her first best-selling book The Woman’s Comfort Book.
-She’s the author of 6 additional books on well-being and whole living: The Couple’s Comfort Book, The Pregnant Woman’s Comfort Book, The Woman’s Retreat Book, Comfort Secrets for Busy Women (The Comfort Queen’s Guide to Life in hardcover), The Life Organizer, and A Year of Daily Joy.
+She’s the author of 7 additional books on well-being and whole living: The Couple’s Comfort Book, The Pregnant Woman’s Comfort Book, The Woman’s Retreat Book, Comfort Secrets for Busy Women (The Comfort Queen’s Guide to Life in hardcover), The Life Organizer, A Year of Daily Joy and her forthcoming Why Bother?
+Discover the Desire for What's Next.
 There are about a million copies of her books in print in 9 languages.

 Jennifer has spoken around the U.S., Canada and Europe, written a national magazine column for a Martha Stewart magazine, been profiled or quoted in dozens of major magazines, and appeared on hundreds of TV and radio shows, even on Oprah.
+Her books have been published by Harper, Random House, New World Library, National Geographic, and herself.
 Jennifer has been teaching retreats and leading workshops since 1992, and creating vibrant on-line communities and innovative learning experiences since 2000.
 She married the love of her life at 50, and is the very proud mom of Lillian and very proud bonus mom to Aidan.

 When you register for The Writer’s Workshop: Colorado, you’re getting: